EllipticEllipsis/oot/tutorial/beginning_decomp.md

 (Sometimes it is useful to import the data in the middle of doing functions: you just have to choose an appropriate moment.)

 Some actors also have a `.bss` file.
-This is just data that is initialised to 0, and can be imported immediately.
+This is just data that is initialised to 0, and can be imported immediately once you know what type it is, by declaring it without giving it a value.

 ## Init